daianalogy/GOemail/README.md

 You can set email configuration trough  enviroment variables before run this programm for the first time but it's up to you if you set encoded values or not.

-If you do it trought the first execution of this program your email configuration enviroment variables will be encoded.
+If you do it trought the first execution of this program your email configuration enviroment variables will be encoded when you export them.

+This isn't a guarantee of a hard security but a layer.